 Flat Design thrives

 Luckily the trend in flat design is not synonymous with boring, inelegant design.
 Today’s website designers have made thoughtful moves to trim the fat, get to the point, and simplify the user interface by removing unnecessary design elements such as bevels, drop shadows, and background textures.
 Faster internet speeds have also allowed us to continue to increase the size of website imagery while simultaneously lengthening our pages as needed.
-The results are websites that are clean, image rich, and content light, with beautiful info-graphics, simplified navigation, and simple story telling.
+The results are websites that are clean, image-rich, and content light, with beautiful info-graphics, simplified navigation, and simple storytelling.

 Mobile accessibility and user experience planning are no longer an afterthought.
-The necessity of mobile-ready websites has not only become the norm, it’s becoming the rule.
+The necessity of mobile-ready websites has not only become the norm, but it’s also becoming the rule.
 More and more information consumption is happening on handheld tablets and mobile devices.
 Depending on the country, statistics for mobile access to websites range anywhere from 16-60%.
 While that is a very wide range, it’s safe to say that an increasing number of consumers will have their first experience with your brand through a handheld or mobile device.

 The question is no longer whether or not to provide a mobile ready website for your visitors but how best to do it.
 The answer is responsive, fluid grids and imagery, whereby a website is designed to scale and change with the user’s browser – including landscape and portrait variations as they happen.
-While this is nothing new, what’s trending is the planning and execution of a responsive flat design.
+While this is nothing new, what’s trending is the planning and execution of the responsive flat design.
 Designers are spending more time starting with the mobile user experience and working their way up to the desktop.

 3. Meaningful Social Media